o0Ignition0o/ferrisnomicon/README.md

 - A screenshot of the fail (or a snippet of the output)

 - The version of rustc that triggered the error (it's the output of `rustc --version`).
-It must be either the latest stable, beta, or a nightly
+It must be either the latest stable, beta, or a nightly.

 - A (hopefully small) reproducible code sample